Director of R & D and Technical Services

 He was also the driving force behind the launch of GPA’s Technical Community, which includes videos, blogs and e-newsletters intended to provide GPA’s customers with substrate tips, troubleshooting techniques, and other valuable information.
 Mike was presented with GPA’s 2013 President’s Award just a year after joining the company; the award is presented to one employee each year for high levels of achievement in promoting GPA's corporate goals throughout the year, and for unselfishly and consistently going beyond the call of duty.

 To achieve his current level of proficiency, Mike has had extensive training on HP Indigo press technology throughout the years.
-He has taken many HP Indigo classes, including instruction on front end tools, production management, as well as operator and shared maintenance training for series I, II, III, and most recently completed operator training on the HP Indigo 10000 press.
-Mike has been actively involved in the Dscoop (Digital Solutions Cooperative) community since its inception attending each and every conference.
+He has taken many HP Indigo classes, including instruction on front end tools, production management, as well as operator and shared maintenance training for series I, II, III, and completed operator training on the HP Indigo 10000 press.
+Mike has been actively involved in the Dscoop (Digital Solutions Cooperative) community since its inception and has attended every conference.
 He served as an Operations Committee member from 2005-2012, and was the Operations Committee Chairman from 2011-2012.